deniderveni/FlattenVideoCylinder/README.md

     - clockwise (bool): "true/false", is entirely dependent on whether your video has an object turning clockwise (to the left) (true) or anticlockwise (to the right) (false)

 ## Disclaimer:
 I made this as a fun mini-project just to recreate the surface of my mum's mug after it broke.
-The result wasn't perfect, but good enough to apply some post-processing colour correction, edge detection and a little bit of editing magic for blemish removal.
+The result wasn't perfect, but good enough to apply some post-processing colour correction, edge detection and a little bit of editing magic for blemish removal; then uploaded the result to a custom mug website et voila, could barely tell the difference.
+Well, I definitely could, but she liked it anyway.
 In theory, it should produce a perfect result, if the video conditions are also perfect, which they will never be...
+But you can get close in a controlled setting

 Feel free to fork and modify this for fun, I hope it can help some people out (or inspire to do better), but I'm unlikely to make any modifications beyond this initial push.